mozilla/webxr-polyfill/CODING.md

 The reason that you use anchors instead of just placing objects in a global coordinate system is that AR systems may change their relative position over time as they sense the world.
 A table may shift.
 The system may refine its estimate of the location of the floor or a wall.

-First, let's add an anchor just floated in space.
+First, let's add an anchor just floated in space a meter in front of the current head position.

 This code uses the `XRPresentationFrame`, so it would live in the `handleFrame` method above, where the '// XXX' comment is:

-			const anchorCoordinates = headCoordinateSystem.getCoordinates([0, 0, -1]) // A meter in front of the camera
-			const anchor = new XRAnchor(anchorCoordinates)
-			const sceneNode = createSceneNode() // if using Three.js, could be an Object3D or a Group frame.addAnchor(anchor) // Now WebXR is tracking the anchor scene.add(sceneNode)	// Now the node is in the scene
+			const sceneNode = createSceneNode() // if using Three.js, could be an Object3D or a Group let anchorUID = frame.addAnchor(headCoordinateSystem, [0, 0, -1])
+			scene.add(sceneNode)	// Now the node is in the scene
 			// Save this info for update during each frame anchoredNodes.push({